danil-vladimirov/collected-nextjs-portfolio-template/README.md

 <br />

-A clean and easy-to-use portfolio website that helps visual creators showcase their work.
+Collected is a clean and easy-to-use portfolio website that helps visual creators showcase their work.
 Built with customisation in mind: set `custom colors` for your website, upload a `custom logo`, create projects with a modular `content builder`, and select and order the projects displayed on your Home page.
 This template is a statically generated portfolio website that uses [Next.js][nextjs] for the frontend and [Sanity][sanity-homepage] to handle its content.

 Deploy this template with [Vercel](https://vercel.com) and start building your portfolio website right away: